Cyrof/task-manager-app/README.md

 ## General Info
 This project is a simple task manager application created with Python and SQLite.
-The aim of this project is to assist with task management.
+The aim of this project is to assist with task management. <br>
+If there are any features that you would like to see be included or bugs, please let me know by creating an issue.

 ## Technologies
 Project is created with: